 Animate Your Science

 Animate Your Science was founded by Dr Tullio Rossi to make a positive impact on society through science.
 His company empowers scientists to change the world by communicating in an effective and accessible way.
 They turn what the public sees as “obscure” science into compelling, beautifully designed, easy-to-understand animations and graphics.

 MosaicLab works with government agencies, community groups, industry and commercial organisations seeking to invest in quality engagement processes.
 They specialise in high-influence and deliberative engagement processes.
 Their focus is on long term outcomes and tangible results.
-MosaicLab is a team of experienced engagement practitioners with processes have been refined over thousands of hours of practice; they have more than 100 years of collective experience and have delivered more than 1350 community projects.
+MosaicLab are a team of experienced engagement practitioners with processes that have been refined over thousands of hours of practice; they have more than 100 years of collective experience and have delivered more than 1350 community projects.